KinkyMakers/OSSM-hardware/README.md

 ### Wiring Notes

 This should be a good start for the wiring of your OSSM!
-However, depending on your hardware mix settings or wiring may be different.
+However, depending on your hardware mix settings or wiring may be different

 ![wiring notes](https://github.com/KinkyMakers/OSSM-hardware/blob/44ab7a5deafa7dd3d66d521bb368959db542c164/Hardware/PCB/wiring%20notes%20800.png)